h2oai/h2o-3/CONTRIBUTING.md

 * If there's not already a GitHub issue associated with this task, please create one.
 * If there is a GitHub issue associated with your changes, choose a branch name that includes that  number.  e.g. `gh-1234_new_pca`
 * New code must come with unit tests.
 Here are some examples of [runits](https://github.com/h2oai/h2o-3/tree/master/h2o-r/tests), [pyunits](https://github.com/h2oai/h2o-3/tree/master/h2o-py/tests) and [junits](https://github.com/h2oai/h2o-3/tree/master/h2o-algos/src/test/java/hex) to help get you started.
-* Use the GitHube number in the PR title.  e.g. "GH-1234: Added new `pca_method` option in the PCA algorithm".
+* Use the GitHub number in the PR title.  e.g. "GH-1234: Added new `pca_method` option in the PCA algorithm".
 * Write a summary of all changes & additions to the code in the PR description and add a link to the GitHub issue.